Doppler mechanism, analytic estimates & work packages

 This protocol is a Floquet-synchronised quadrature probe, not a softened Monroe ultrafast kick.
 Information comes from coherent accumulation over ~22 phase-locked flashes, not single-pulse impulsiveness.
 The stroboscopic synchronisation trades the Monroe requirement δt ≪ Tm for a phase-stability requirement over N ≈ 22 pulses: Δωm/ωm ≪ 1/(Nπ) ≈ 0.7%.
 See the Sail essay (§3) for full analysis.

-Interactive plots of the simulation data are on the Numerics page.
+Interactive plots of the simulation data are on the Numerics Simulate Code page.
 Below is guidance for interpreting the detuning spectra at α = 0, 1, 3, 5.

 The coherence (Bloch vector length in the equatorial plane) directly reveals the Doppler velocity distribution.
 At each detuning δ0, only the velocity class satisfying keff·v ≈ −δ0 contributes coherently; other velocity classes dephase.
 The coherence envelope is a proxy for the velocity distribution convolved with the Rabi instrument function.
 Its progressive broadening from α = 0 → 5 confirms the Doppler mechanism quantitatively.

-The σz contrast follows 0.61 → 0.71 → 0.84 → 0.75.
-This non-monotonic trend arises from the interplay of two effects.
+The σz contrast encodes the frequency-integrated Doppler velocity distribution.
+The non-monotonic trend in the HDF5 data (0.61 → 0.71 → 0.84 → 0.75) arises from the interplay of two effects.
 For the ground state (α = 0), even zero-point Doppler width (σD/Ω = 1.73) partially dephases the σz fringe.
 As α increases, the stroboscopic sampling catches the ion at different velocities across its oscillation cycle; the time-averaged σz signal reflects the overlap between the velocity distribution and the Rabi instrument function.
 The initial contrast rise from α = 0 → 3 and the subsequent drop at α = 5 encode information about the velocity distribution's shape.

 The σx, σy traces show sideband oscillations with spacing ~ωm.
 As α increases, the pattern becomes asymmetric and increasingly complex.
 In the sideband picture, this reflects higher-order transitions.
 In the Doppler picture, it reflects frequency-dependent coupling of different velocity classes.
 The two descriptions are equivalent; the Doppler interpretation is more transparent for reading off momentum information.